lyz-code/taskban/docs/design.md

 objective/subobjective/(behaviors|tasks), once we've got them set up maybe in the taskban config, will calculate the urgency of each taskwarrior project, the urgency factor of `pri`, `ov` and it will set them on the taskwarrior config.

+# Sprint refinement

+With this mode we'll checkout the backlog, order it and refine it for the next sprint.

+We'll have a `taskban ref start` and `taskban ref end` to set up the start and end of an sprint refinement.
+That will be saved in a file in the share dir of taskban.
+So you can continue the refinement whenever you like.

+Once the refinement has started:

+* `taskban ref` will give you a `task pro:{{ item }} list` for the first project,
+* If you hit again `taskban ref` it will give you the same `taskban pro:{{ item }} list`.
+* If you hit `taskban ref next` it will jump to the next project (subproject)
+* If you want to go back `taskban ref prev`
+* If you want to list the projects `taskban ref list`
+* If you want to jump to a project `taskban ref jump {{ project }}`

+`taskban` will save wherever you are in the share file, so you can stop the refinement whenever you want and continue later

 # Task mangling